ElleSkye117/Markit-Coding-Standard-iOS/iOS/Objective-C/iOS-objective-c-coding-standards.md

 The reason for creating this coding standard is that we want to keep the code in our apps more consistent, easier to debug, and easier to maintain.
 This also provides a reference when peer reviewing another developers work.

 Some coding standards are required and marked as **"Do This:, Not This:"** and can be used when peer reviewing another developers code.
-Other coding standards are highly reconmended and marked as **"Preferred: , Not Preferred:"**; they are not to be used when peer reviewing another developers code.
+Other coding standards are highly reconmended and marked as **"Preferred:, Not Preferred:"**; they are not to be used when peer reviewing another developers code.

 ## Credits